Shreyas-NGC2419/Basic-Projects/README.md

-This is the repo which contains files of the Stopwatch program.
+This is the repo which contains some of my basic projects as separate folders.